pustot/PustoNoto/H-lanlŋ-语言文字/H0-Lingu-语学@Coursera.md

   - some sentences express more than just true or false information
   - speech acts
     - sentences that change the world (J. L. Austin)
-  - not true pr false
+  - not true or false
 - performative meaning 2
   - making a change by not saying something
   - ignoring pragmatics